HELPING CHILDREN LOSE WEIGHT

 Several years of taking supplements and eating correctly may be required.
 However, the rewards are great, including better school performance, beautiful skin, improved athletic ability, fewer colds and much more.

-Children often require few supplements.
-These can be ground up, mixed with food or blended in a drink if one does not swallow pills.
-Most children respond quickly and do extremely well on nutritional balancing programs.
 These programs can help a lot with weight loss, especially if the practitioner will modify the programs in accordance with our newer instructions.
 These are in other articles on this website, and specifically discussed in an article entitled, Program Modifications.

-3. Stimulants Burn Out The Glands.
 Mercury and other toxic metals stimulate the thyroid for a while.
 This may seem to be fine, but eventually it causes dissolution of the body as it damages all organs and systems.
 This can give rise to hundreds of problems, including weight gain.

 Of course, food additives can also interfere with thyroid and pituitary gland activity.
 They can also interfere with cell transport, so that the body accumulates toxins in the cells and weight loss is impaired for this reason.

-When the body is attacked by germs of any kind, it must defend itself by removing the offending organisms or bad tissue as fast as possible.
-If the body is weakened by toxic chemicals or toxic metals, or by nutrient deficiencies, it cannot respond fast enough.
-As a result, the infection stays in the body.
-This weakens the body further.
 As this process continues, toxic material builds up that causes weight to be retained, often to dilute toxic organisms.
 This causes a pasty look in many children today.
 It will go away as children eat better and become healthier.
 If your child has this pasty look, it could be anemia, but it also could just be toxin accumulation in your dear young one.

 Nutrient Deficiencies.
 These, of course, contribute to impaired thyroid and adrenal activity, impaired transport of nutrients and toxins in and out of the cells, and much more.
 Nutrient deficiencies also cause people to overeat in the attempt to nourish themselves.
 All this and much more can cause weight gain.
-It is not necessary to elaborate further, as we have made our point.

 SPECIFIC NUTRIENTS AND WEIGHT GAIN